Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/RAG.md

 3. Augumentation
 4. Generation

-* **Indexing is when we create an external knowledge base and which we eventually give to prompt. or it is the process of preparing your knowledge base so that it can be efficiently search at query time.** It consists of 4 types.<br>
+* **Indexing is when we create an external knowledge base and which we eventually give to prompt. or it is the process of preparing your knowledge base so that it can be efficiently search at query time.** It consists of 4 steps.<br>

     1. **Document Ingestion** -> you load your source knowledge into memory. (now our document is in the string.)